I've spent a lot of time getting it the way I wanted. There is still a lot to be done, but I am pleased with most areas in my room.

 Here is the Chesire cat:) The kids love his grin!

 I LOVE this wall!
 Each child's picture is in one of these frames.
 We did this activity at the beginning of the year and they wrote about themselves.
-It give my kids a sense of pride of our classroom and helped us feel like a family/community.
+It gave my kids a sense of pride of our classroom and helped us feel like a family/community.
 They also loved picking out their own frame!
 I cut the frames with my Cricut at about 10 inches.